twse/random-stuff/Readable Fonts/Baltic.md

-﻿### Programs
+﻿### Fonts and keyboards
 Ansis Ataols Bērziņš wrote the TSR program Burti (2003) for typing Latvian in 10 encodings.
 When downloaded you'll get the documentation in Latvian only, see [the author's site](http://ansis.lv/burti/index.en.php) for English documentation and download links.
 This program does not have a key set for r cedilla which is not used in everyday written Latvian.

-### Fonts
-TITUS Indo-Iranian (1995), by Jost Gippert, is a font derived from Times New Roman and contains accented letters for Romanized Indo-Iranian languages, accented Lithuanian and Avestan.
-The encoding type is MS Symbol, and the characters (including "space") are placed in the Unicode "Private Use" block, which has the side-effect that word-wrap may not work.

 Skolar (2013), by David Březina, is an OpenType serif font designed for scholars.
 The font can be purchased at the [Rosetta Type Foundry website](https://www.rosettatype.com/).
 The Pan-European version of this font contains accented Lithuanian letters in lowercase only.

+TITUS Indo-Iranian (1995), by Jost Gippert, is a font derived from Times New Roman and contains accented letters for Romanized Indo-Iranian languages, accented Lithuanian and Avestan.
+The encoding type is MS Symbol, and the characters (including "space") are placed in the Unicode "Private Use" block, which has the side-effect that word-wrap may not work.

 ### Available encodings (Use `/b#` to change the encoding.)
 * 1 – RST 1040-90 or RusLat DOS (Default encoding)